k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 # Building an SQL Query

-To use the Query Builder:
+Use the Query Builder to build SQL queries, as following:

 <web>

-1. Open the DB Explorer objects tree.
+1. Open the Query Builder window, as described [here](/articles/11_query_builder/01_query_builder_overview.md#opening-the-query-builder-window) (Remember to choose the interface you wish to query).
 2. Edit the SQL commands in the top Query Editor window.
-You can either create the SQL query manually or use the DB Explorer objects tree menu.
 3. Click to execute the query.
 4. The results are presented in a table view in the Results window.